bryant1410/boomsvgloader/README.md

 ##BoomSvgLoader

-BoomSvgLoader is an Ajaxing solution for your SVG sprite.
+BoomSvgLoader is an AJAX solutuion for your SVG sprite.